rachaelbabister/from-house-to-home-api/README.md

 ### Posts:
 - User (OneToMany): Each post is created and uploaded by a user.
 This relationship indicates a OneToMany relationship, where one user can create multiple posts, but each post is associated with only one user.
 - Category (ManyToOne): Each post can belong to a category (optional).
-This relationship indicates a ManyToOne relationship, where multiple posts can belong to the same category, but each post is linked to one one category.
+This relationship indicates a ManyToOne relationship, where multiple posts can belong to the same category, but each post is linked to one category.

 ### Comments:
 - Recipe Post (OneToMany): Comments are associated with posts, following a OneToMany relationship.
 Each post can have multiple comments, but each comment is linked to only one post.